 The Palace was built for the 1915 Panama-Pacific International Exposition — A World’s Fair, which celebrated the completion of the Panama Canal and symbolized San Francisco’s recovery from the 1906 earthquake.

 Crissy Field was used as an airfield by the Presidio Army Base during World War’s I and II.
 After the base closed in 1994, the Presidio was reborn as Presidio National Park, and Crissy Field was restored to a pristine wetland with a wide, flat, waterfront trail running through it called the Golden Gate Promenade.

-Here’s how to take public transit to the Palace and/or the east end of Crissy Field’s Golden Gate Promenade:
+Here’s how to take public transit to the Palace of Fine Arts and/or the east end of Crissy Field and the Golden Gate Promenade:

 Apps and Maps

 Smartphone apps not only help you discover routes and stops, they also track the vehicles and let you know when the next one will arrive.
-I use the NextBus app.
-The Nearby tab shows nearby vehicles and arrival times.
-The Transit tab lists all the routes and stops, which is really useful for planning routes and knowing where to transfer from one route to another.
+I use both MuniMobile and NextBus.

 San Francisco Transit Map